-- c.
-Hard cases are encouraged to be used with hospital grade electric breast pumps.
-Soft tote bags may be given to the participant but will not be returned for reuse with other participants.
-These cannot be sanitized as per manufacturer's recommendations. - d.
-Breastfeeding aids, except multi-user pumps, are not to be exchanged between mothers or returned to the clinic. - e.
+- d.
+Breastfeeding aids are not to be exchanged between mothers or returned to the clinic. - e.
 Mothers must be encouraged to keep their supplies in a safe place when they are no longer needed, so that they will be available for future use (e.g., a subsequent pregnancy or separation from infant). - f.
 Only trained, qualified staff may issue equipment.
 Manufacturer's instructions must be followed for all aids.
 For all staff who issue equipment, this responsibility must be included in their job description, performance plan, or evaluation. - g.
 The Breastfeeding Equipment screen must be completed for every participant who receives any breastfeeding equipment.
-A signature must be captured confirming the Breast pump or aid agreement and information form has been read and understood.
-The signature verifies: - i.
-The participant is informed of her rights and responsibilities. - ii.
+A signature must be captured confirming the loan release form has been read and understood.
+The signature verifies the following: - i.
+She is informed of her rights and responsibilities. - ii.
 The WIC program is not responsible for any personal damage caused by the use of the supply. - iii.
-The local agency may release or request medical information from the participant's health care providers (listed in VISION). - iv.
-The participant consents to be touched when necessary for instruction or use of the breastfeeding aid. - v.
-The participant has received written guidelines for pumping and storing breast milk. - vi.
-The participant assumes responsibility to return the pump in good condition if it was loaned. - Appropriate materials and verbal instructions must be given to every mother who receives breastfeeding equipment. - i.
-Provide the Breast pump or aid agreement and information "" form. - j.
+The local agency may release or request medical information from the participant's health care providers (listed on the form). - iv.
+She consents to be touched when necessary for instruction or use of the breastfeeding aid. - v.
+She has received written guidelines for pumping and storing breast milk. - vi.
+For the electric pumps, she also assumes responsibility to return the pump in good condition. - h.
+Appropriate written materials and verbal instructions must be given to every mother who receives breastfeeding equipment. - Provide written "Breast Pump-/Aid Loan Agreement Express Store Clean" form. - j.
 Provide manufacturer's instructions provided with pump kit or aid.